Last Updated on September 30, 2024 by Kittredge Cherry

 Nouwen by Robert Lentz

-Henri J. M. Nouwen was a Catholic priest and bestselling author who wrestled with his own homosexuality.
+Henri J. M. Nouwen was a Catholic priest and bestselling author who wrestled with his own homosexuality in an intolerant church.
 He died on Sept.
 21, 1996.

 Nouwen (1932-1996) remains one of the most popular and influential modern spiritual writers.
 He wrote more than 40 books, including The Wounded Healer, The Return of the Prodigal Son, and The Inner Voice of Love.